 Even within one firm the challenges faced in certain roles will differ and from location to location (if you're in a multi-office practice).

-Therefore understanding the specific challenges, you face will ensure you are addressing the right issues rather than just following the crowd.
+Therefore understanding the specific challenges, you face will ensure you are addressing the right issues rather than just following the crow

-Think about which challenges have you noticed in your business and capture the outcomes in your workbook.
+Think about the challenges you have noticed in your business and capture the outcomes in your workbook.

 Which challenges have you noticed in your firm?